EJcoding/NOLA-AI_Challenge/README.md

 Here's how I coded this challenge:

+NOTE: I ran this easyocr solution on default CPU and not a GPU so there is possible performance difference if ran with a GPU (GPU could have better intended text extraction)

 Firstly, I used VS Code so here's how to do it in this IDE

 Open VS Code terminal